-Well, to be direct with answering this question – No!
+Well, to be direct in answering this question – No!
 Beetroot juice is not recommended for diabetics.
-Even though Beets are highly beneficial to health, converting them into juices will break down its fiber and drastically increases its Glycemic Load.
+Even though Beets are highly beneficial to health, converting them into juices will break down their fiber and drastically increases their Glycemic Load.

 Beetroot juice can be taken in moderation, as the nitrous oxide present in it is very effective in treating and controlling high blood pressure, which is common in Type 2 Diabetes.